-Pursuant to County Policy No. 19, the Board of Supervisors adopts an annual Legislative Platform reflecting the County priorities for legislative advocacy, state and federal funding, and issues of interest to local government.
+Pursuant to County Policy No. 19, the Board of Supervisors adopts an annual Legislative Platform reflecting the County priorities for legislative advocacy, State and Federal funding, and issues of interest to local government and communities.
 The purpose of this Legislative Platform is to clearly outline the positions of the County on priority issues and matters that impact the County's ability to operate effectively, while allowing the considerations of legislative and budget issues that arise during the legislative session.
-The Board referred the development of the 2021 Legislative Platform to the General Government Standing Committee, comprised of Supervisor Dan Gjerde and Supervisor Carre Brown, to work with County Department Heads and Executive Office staff in developing a framework of issues for Board consideration.
+In keeping with the past practice, the Board referred the development of the 2023 Legislative Platform to the General Government Standing Committee, comprised of Supervisor Maureen Mulheren and Supervisor Dan Gjerde, to work with County Department Heads and Executive Office staff in developing a framework of issues for Board consideration.

-On January 5, 2021, the Board adopted the 2021 Legislative Platform reflecting the County's legislative priorities and policies for the upcoming legislative cycle.
-In adopting an annual legislative advocacy platform, the Board of Supervisors strives to enhance the quality of life in Mendocino County through effective state and federal legislation.
+On January xx, 2023, the Board adopted the 2023 Legislative Platform reflecting the County's legislative priorities and policies for the upcoming legislative cycle.
+In adopting an annual legislative advocacy platform, the Board of Supervisors strives to enhance the quality of life in Mendocino County through effective state and Federal legislation.

-STATE AND FEDERAL LEGISLATIVE PRIORITIES & FOCUS AREAS
+STATE AND FEDERAL LEGISLATIVE PRIORITIES AND FOCUS AREAS